Dominican Republic shuts most ports ahead of Hurricane Maria

 The refinery’s docks temporarily closed earlier in September due to Hurricane Irma, but they resumed operations days later.

-NuStar Energy has not reopened its terminal on the island of St. Eustatius after Hurricane Irma damaged some tanks.
-(Reporting by Jorge Pineda; Writing by Marianna Parraga; Editing by Richard Chang)
+NuStar Energy (NS.N) has not reopened its terminal on the island of St. Eustatius after Hurricane Irma damaged some tanks.